University of Melbourne Faculty of Engineering and Information Technology: The Kernot Memorial Medal

 The Kernot Memorial Medal honours distinguished engineering achievement in Australia, and was established in memory of Professor William Charles Kernot, the first professor of Engineering at the University of Melbourne.
 The award is made by the University of Melbourne's Faculty of Engineering and IT following the recommendation of a selection committee.
 This committee comprises the Heads of Schools within the Faculty, and two members who do not hold teaching or research appointments in the University.
 It is open to persons resident in Australia for at least five out of the last seven years before the award.
 Throughout its history, the Kernot Memorial Medal has been presented to many distinguished Australian engineers.

 Recipients of The Kernot Memorial Medal

+Sourced from the Faculty of Engineering and Information Technology at the University of Melbourne: